heartybp/SpotLyric/README.md

 Known Issues:
 The Genius API response displays additional content in the lyrics section such as contributor information and language translations.

-I removed my personal Spotify client ID + secret and Genius API token from uploaded GitHub code.<br>
+Must have and input a Spotify client ID + secret and Genius API token to run this program.<br>

 To run this application using Visual Studio Code:
   * Download source files and open using VSCode